Markfield: John Wesley

 Markfield has close links with the Methodist movement and according to a blue plaque on the church, its founder John Wesley paid 13 visits.
-He was allowed to preach in the parish church as he was friendly with the rector but crowds became so large, he would often preach on the village green.
-The parish church of St Michaels and all Angels is a grade II listed building.
+He was allowed to preach in the parish church, as he was friendly with the rector, but crowds became so large he would often preach on the village green.
+The parish church of St Michael and all Angels is a grade II listed building.
 There are two other churches, Holy Trinity Methodist chapel and the Congregational church but the original Methodist chapel (temperance hall) is no longer used.